 Back in December I wrote about the Supreme Court hearing arguments in Young v.
 United Parcel Service.
 The case caught everyone’s attention due to its far-reaching consequences, and for me because I had a new baby due in January (who decided to come three weeks early right before Christmas).
 For those of you who don’t recall, here are the facts:

-Before the Supreme Court, Young argued that she was treated differently from other similarly situated, non-pregnant employees.
-Specifically, that other UPS drivers who lost their driver’s license or were injured in non-work-related circumstances were provided with light-duty work and she was not.
-UPS, on the other hand, argued that it did not treat similarly-situated employees differently.
+Young contended before the Supreme Court that she was not treated the same as other similarly situated, non-pregnant employees.
+She specifically complained that other UPS drivers who lost their licenses or were hurt in non-work-related accidents received light duty employment whereas she did not.
+UPS, though, countered that company did not treat employees in similar situations any differently.

-In December, I recommended that you make sure to provide light-duty work to pregnant employees.
-And I guessed that the Supreme Court would find in Young’s favor.
-As it turns out, maybe I should have bought myself a few lottery tickets that day.
+I advised you to make sure to assign light-duty tasks to pregnant staff in December.
+And I predicted that Young would win at the Supreme Court.
+It turns out I ought to have purchased a few lottery tickets for myself that day.

 The Court’s Decision

-In a 6-3 decision, the Court sent the case back down to the Fourth Circuit Court of Appeals.
-The Court, rather than find directly in Young’s favor, held that Young had the right to sue UPS for failing to provide a light-duty option due to her pregnancy.
-The decision has a much greater reach than Young, however.
+The Court returned the case to the Fourth Circuit Court of Appeals in a 6-3 vote.
+Instead of immediately ruling in Young’s favor, the Court decided that Young had the right to bring a lawsuit against UPS for neglecting to offer a light-duty option because of her pregnancy.
+However, the judgment has a much wider impact than only Young.

 Just like any other situation where an employee is seeking different treatment for a physical issue, you need to stop and think before you make a decision.
 And if you’re still not sure, calling your lawyer should be your next step because if you handle this incorrectly you’ll be calling them anyway.